saifalkurdi/movies-library/README.md

 ## Project Features
 movies

-### the first question : i learned how to create a Rout using app.get also i learned how to add error function.
+### the first question : i learned how to create a Rout using app.get also i learned how to add error function .

-### it takes about 2 hour and the expecting time is 3hours.
+### it takes about 2 hour and the expecting time is 3 hours .